 Dreyse produced a rifle with a simple turn-down bolt, terminating in a needle that penetrated the length of a linen cartridge to detonate a percussion cap in the base of the Mimie bullet.

-The advent of the brass cartridge made the rifle obsolete, but the Prussians used it to defeat the French in the Franco-Prussian War of 1871.
+The advent of the brass cartridge (and the need for brass catchers) made the rifle obsolete, but the Prussians used it to defeat the French in the Franco-Prussian War of 1871.